pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

 ## ValKey

-We'll discuss how to efficiently store and retrieve car data in-memory, aiming to minimize round trips to ValKey while optimizing space usage.
+We'll discuss how to efficiently store and retrieve car data in-memory, aiming to minimize round trips to ValKey[^1] while optimizing space usage.

 ### Why Use a Hash Set?